marty1912/psychojs_numerical_order/README.md

 ## numerical order experiment.

-This psychological experiment was implemented using psychojs.
+This psychological experiment was implemented using [PsychoJs](https://github.com/psychopy/psychojs).
 It was used in a study to investigate the reverse distance effect (Lyons et al., 2016) using a commom model of working memory (Baddeley, 2000).
 Stimuli were modeled after other experiments investigating dual task performance (Cavdaroglu & Knops, 2016),(Rammelaere et al., 2003) and numerical order processing (Vogel et al., 2017).